 All support for authors should be based on the following key Cochrane resources about identifying studies for Cochrane reviews:

 - MECIR stands for Methodological Expectations of Cochrane Intervention Reviews.
 MECIR are the minimum standards for the conduct and reporting of new Cochrane intervention reviews, reporting of protocols and the planning, conduct and reporting of updates.

 - The Cochrane Handbook: Chapter 4: Searching for and selecting studies This is the official document that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.

 - The Handbook for DTA reviews, Chapter 7: Searching for Studies

-Cochrane Training also provides an online module to help with the design and structure of search strategies: Searching for studies.
+Cochrane Training also provides an online module to help with the design and structure of search strategies Searching for studies.
 These modules are targeted at Cochrane authors but they can be useful to CISs as well.
-You will need an Archie login to access this resource.
+You will need an Archie Account username and password to access this resource.